Reality Check: The government's customs options

 What it means in practice is that the UK would apply the EU's own tariffs and rules of origin to all goods arriving in the UK that are intended for the EU.

-So when goods - bits of machinery or computers or consignments of food - arrive at UK ports en route to the rest of the EU, UK customs officials would collect the money due and hand it on to Brussels.
+So when goods - bits of machinery or computers or consignments of food - arrive at UK ports en route to the EU after Brexit, UK customs officials would collect the money due and hand it on to Brussels.

 A customs paper published by the government last year suggested that new IT systems could be used to track whether items eventually ended up in the UK or crossed into the EU, and tariffs would be charged accordingly.